Skip to contents

 rsynthbio is an R package that provides a convenient interface to the Synthesize Bio API, allowing users to generate realistic gene expression data based on specified biological conditions.
-This package enables researchers to easily access AI-generated transcriptomic data for various modalities including bulk RNA-seq, single-cell RNA-seq, microarray data, and more.
+This package enables researchers to easily access AI-generated transcriptomic data for various modalities, including bulk RNA-seq and single-cell RNA-seq.

 You can install rsynthbio from CRAN: